Afghans head to polls again in final test as Taliban threats loom

 "I hope the election ends at a point in which no violence takes place.
 I hope the international community helps the country."

-The United Nations has appealed to candidates to refrain from attacking the organisers to safeguard the process.
+The United Nations has appealed to candidates to refrain from attacking the organizers to safeguard the process.

 "There's a short-term gain only in trying to undermine or bully the institutions at the expense of their legitimacy," said United Nations deputy chief Nicholas Haysom.